The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Discussion

 For the research community, we provide a dataset of over 1.25 million Java methods originating from 98 popular open-source projects.
 To the best of our knowledge, this is the largest dataset on method-level bugs.
 This enormous dataset not only enables replicating our results, but also can help answer more research questions.
 While manually analyzing the \emph{ExtremelyBuggy} methods (\textbf{RQ4}), we discovered that over 45\% of the bugs in the \emph{ExtremelyBuggy} methods were introduced after modification to the original code.
 This not only explains the poor prediction performance at the inception of the \emph{ExtremelyBuggy} methods, but also suggests that future research should incorporate the change history of methods while building the prediction models.

 Many of the common themes we observed are not detectable from code metrics alone---e.g., HTTP and database operations, SATD, and abstract code operations.
-This implies that incorporating code embeddings as additional features might help improve the accuracy of these models.
+This implies that incorporating code embeddings as additional features might help improve the accuracy of these models---this, however, will be an expensive process given the enormous amount of methods we have.
 We also noticed that prediction performance is not uniform across all projects, as some projects exhibited unusually high or low accuracy.
-Future work should focus on optimal project selection for training models based on the project under test.
+This implies that future research can focus on optimal project set selection for training models based on the project under test.
 Previous work in similar studies has shown the promise of optimal project selection during model training~\cite{chowdhury_method-level_2024, sun2021cfps}.

+One of the major challenges in method-level bug prediction~\cite{chowdhury_method-level_2024}, and thus in predicting \emph{ExtremelyBuggy} methods, is the presence of tangled commits.
+Although a significant amount of research~\cite{muylaert_research_2018, partachi_flexeme_2020,li_utango_2022,xu_detecting_2025} has focused on untangling tangled code changes, none of these approaches addresses the problem at the method-level granularity.
+Only recently, Opu et al.~\cite{opu2025llm} evaluated the effectiveness of Large Language Models for detecting tangling in method-level bug-fix commits and demonstrated significant success.
+Future research should investigate whether applying untangling as a preprocessing step can further improve the accuracy reported in our study.

+Another challenge we encountered was the data imbalance issue, as there were very few \emph{ExtremelyBuggy} samples compared to other classes.
+This is a well-known problem that makes robust model training particularly challenging~\cite{Manahel:2025}.
+Although we attempted to mitigate this issue using simple oversampling and undersampling techniques, future research could explore more advanced RAG-based augmentation approaches~\cite{daneshvar2025vulscriber} to improve minority-class representation and overall model robustness.